-Last summer Netflix announced development of a live-action Resident Evil series.
+In 2020 Netflix announced development of a live-action Resident Evil series.
 The popular Capcom game has already had its chance to shine on the big screen.
 But those films didn’t exactly land for everyone.
 It’s why we’re excited to see how the franchise will work as a television show.
-And now that we know who will bring it to life, we’re even more amped.
-As part of the final day of the streaming site’s inaugural virtual “Geeked Week” event—sponsored by the Umbrella Corporation—Netflix announced the series’ cast.
-And it’s an historic one.
-Lance Reddick will be the first actor of color to play Albert Wesker.
+During Netflix’s Geeked Week event in June 2021, the streaming platform revealed that Lance Reddick was leading the cast as Albert Wesker.
+We’ll be seeing him in action this summer.
+Netflix announced—with a set of ominous posters—that the series will debut on July 14.

 The Oz star will take on the iconic role of Resident Evil‘s famed virologist known for his cold demeanor.
 Fans of the John Wick franchise know Reddick can be cool under pressure.
 He also strikes an imposing presence, all while being naturally charismatic.
 And fans of The Wire watched him outmaneuver numerous foes and pitfalls with a deft hand.
 We wouldn’t want to cross any of his characters anymore than we would want to cross Resident Evil‘s most Machiavellian character.
 Reddick should make for a perfect Albert Wesker.